 Note: Sample contracts with management companies have been included with the Agency Plan supporting documents available in the Planning Department.
-In
+In addition, the management assessment form used to evaluate performance at each site for both private management companies and in-house managers is available.
+Resident input in the evaluation of private management companies is considered

-B. HUD Programs Under PHA Management (as of April 1, 2018)
+B. HUD Programs Under PHA Management (as of April 1, 2020)